demidko/timecobot/README.md

-# Timecobot
+# Timecobot Democracy

-Telegram telegram provides a time-based currency & gun:
+Telegram bot provides a time-based currency.
+The accumulated time can be used to block another user.

 1. Each active user accumulates time spent on Telegram.
 1. Time can be passed on to other people.